Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Methodology

+$\test_{\obsres}(\confvalue, \alpha)$ is an asymptotically valid level-$\alpha$ test. \end{prop} We provide a complete proof in~\Cref{apx:proof_test}.
+Notably, Assumption (ii), together with the fixed limiting proportions of the randomized trial and observational study, is relatively mild and expected to hold for various estimators; for instance, it can be satisfied by the DVDS estimator~\citep{dorn2021doubly}.
+On the other hand, Assumption (i) is stronger and generally only expected to hold when $\nobs\gg\nrct$.

-$\test_{\obsres}(\confvalue, \alpha)$ is a valid asymptotic test at level $\alpha$. \end{prop} We refer the reader to~\Cref{apx:proof_test} for a complete proof.
-In essence, we propose two tests that work under different assumptions: $\test_{\rct}$ relies on a consistent estimate of the CATE sensitivity bounds, while $\test_{\obsres}$ requires an estimate of the importance weights $w(X)$.
-The importance weights can be estimated, for example, when the observational study and the randomized trial adhere to a nested trial design, e.g. \citep{olschewski1985comprehensive, olschewski1992analysis, choudhry2017randomized}.
+In essence, we propose two tests that work under different assumptions: $\test_{\rct}$ relies on a consistent estimate of the CATE sensitivity analysis bounds, while $\test_{\obsres}$ relies on directly estimating the ATE sensitivity analysis bounds together with the importance weights $w(X)$.
+The importance weights can be identified when the observational study and the randomized trial adhere to a nested trial design~\citep{olschewski1985comprehensive, olschewski1992analysis, choudhry2017randomized}.
 See \Cref{apx:nested_design} for a discussion on how the importance weights are estimated in this setting.

 \paragraph{Advantages of each test} The test $\test_{\obsres}$ can be advantageous when CATE estimation is challenging (e.g. when the outcomes are binary and the classes are imbalanced or when the observational study has a limited sample size), but the weights $w(X)$ can be identified, and vice versa for the test $\test_{\rct}$.
-In addition, $\test_{\obsres}$ can benefit from large observational studies as the variances $\sigmahat_\confvalue^-$ and $\sigmahat_\confvalue^+$ vanish for large $\nobs$.
+In addition, $\test_{\obsres}$ can benefit from large observational studies as the variances $(\sigmahat_\confvalue^-)^2$ and $(\sigmahat_\confvalue^+)^2$ vanish for large $\nobs$.